 - Energy and Buildings

-A major feature of the Fourth Year starts with a collaborative design project across all built environment disciplines.
-Students produce a building design to address a specific client brief, and giving information on building form, design, services, sustainability, cost and planning.
-This is a highlight of Year 4 progressing into individual project work which is specific to the AE discipline.
-BEng (Hons) students will also complete an individual research dissertation on a topic of their choice.
-MEng students will complete a laboratory project, rather than a dissertation.
+A major feature of Year 4 starts with a collaborative design project across all built environment disciplines.
+You'll produce a building design to address a specific client brief, giving information on building form, design, services, sustainability, cost and planning.
+You will also complete an individual research dissertation on a topic of your choice.

 - Dissertation (S1)